AI-Assisted Programming Decreases the Productivity of Experienced Developers by Increasing the Technical Debt and Maintenance Burden: Introduction

+This study seeks to address this tension.
+We can distinguish two important types of activities in OSS projects - development and maintenance.
+The development activity in OSS projects involves producing code and submitting pull requests (PRs) to the project.
+The open nature of OSS communities allows anyone—regardless of skill or experience - to contribute to this process \citep{rullani2012}.
+In contrast, maintenance involves reactive tasks such as triaging issues, reviewing submitted PRs, suggesting modifications or corrections, and ensuring that contributions align with project standards \citep{Banker2021, RamasubbuKemerer2021}.
+These maintenance tasks are generally less intrinsically driven and typically assigned to contributors who possess both technical expertise and trust of the community to ensure the quality and reliability of the codebase \citep{medappa2023sponsorship, eghbal2020}.
+Thus, we seek to answer the question: \textit{How does AI-assisted programming impact the development and maintenance activities and the technical debt of the OSS projects?}

-Our main objective is to examine whether the review and rework effort on PRs changed after the introduction of GitHub Copilot.
+In this study, we examine whether technical debt and maintenance efforts of OSS projects changed after the introduction of GitHub Copilot through increased code review and rework effort on PRs.
 To empirically test this, we exploit the release of GitHub Copilot as a technical preview in June 2021, which included limited programming language endorsement.
 We focus on OSS projects owned by Microsoft, as the company had exclusive access to OpenAI's GPT-3, the model powering GitHub Copilot during its technical preview, due to its investment in OpenAI and its prior acquisition of GitHub.\footnote{https://www.technologyreview.com/2020/09/23/1008729/openai-is-giving-microsoft-exclusive-access-to-its-gpt-3-language-model/}\footnote{https://www.mckinsey.com/industries/technology-media-and-telecommunications/our-insights/thomas-dohmke-on-improving-engineering-experience-using-generative-ai} The individual users in our dataset are contributors to Microsoft-owned OSS projects.
 We estimate the effect of Copilot at both the project and contributor levels using a Difference-in-Differences (DiD) design.
 Treatment and control groups were defined based on the primary programming language: those using Copilot-endorsed languages formed the treatment group, while non-endorsed language users served as the control \citep{yeverechyahu2024impact}.
 For both project and contributor levels, we collected data on programming activities and aggregated them at the monthly level.